Apply, Replace, Renew online

 You can also send your photograph by post to Ticketing Services, 16 Summer Lane, Birmingham B19 3SD.
 Please include a brief covering letter with your full name, address and long 16-digit number on the front of your pass.

-If your pass has been lost or misplaced, you can apply for a replacement online.
+If your Older Person's Free Travel Pass has been lost or misplaced, you can apply for a replacement online.
 Just click on the link below.
 An administration fee will be payable, so please have your debit or credit card to hand.

 You can also update your photograph online, you will need a webcam or an existing digital photograph of yourself to do this.